gipplab/vmext/README.md

-# htw-citeplag-node
-Node.js API to support rendering of (merged) abstract-syntax-trees
+# VET: A Visualization Tool for  Mathematical Expression Trees

 ## Setup

-You could use use native npm with `npm i && npm start` although we recommend using **YARN** since it speeds up the installation and deployment processes, saves up disk space due to removing any duplicated packages and locks down all package dependencies (all of them - not only the top level ones as pure npm would do).
+You can use use native npm with `npm i && npm start`.

+An alternative is using **YARN** since it speeds up the installation and deployment processes, saves up disk space due to removing any duplicated packages and locks down all package dependencies (all of them - not only the top level ones as pure npm would do).
 For further info see [YARN](https://www.npmjs.com/package/yarn)

 To install **Yarn** follow the [Installation Guide](https://yarnpkg.com/en/docs/install#mac-tab) for your platform.